kaleem-01/revolve2/gpu_simulator/README.md

 conda create --name <env> --file requirements.txt

 The environment is built for CUDA-12.6 which is the latest version of drivers from NVIDIA.
+Check the driver version using `nvidia-smi`.

-If CUDA version does not match, consider either upgrading CUDA version or installing brax and jax manually using pip.
-Test the driver version using `nvidia-smi`.
+If CUDA version does not match, consider either upgrading CUDA version or installing brax, jax and mjx manually by running the `source manual_install.sh`.

 ### Testing GPU Backend